dell/omnia/docs/Telemetry_Visualization/TELEMETRY.md

 3. [Sankey Viewer](https://idatavisualizationlab.github.io/HPCC/#SankeyViewer) <br>
 Sankey Viewers are perfect for viewing utilization by nodes/users/jobs.
 It provides point in time information for quick troubleshooting.
+>> __Note:__ Sankey Viewers require a tremendous amount of data processing.
+Therefore, the time taken to generate this graph can be higher than others.
+For this reason, Sankey Viewer does not auto refresh.

 ![Sankey Viewer](Images/SankeyViewer.png)